System Processing

 - Driver Processing: Per-driver FIR/IIR filtering (loudspeaker design mode)

-- Global Settings: Application-wide filter processing defaults
+- Settings: Application-wide filter processing defaults

 - Target Curves: Configuring Flat, Harman, and Custom curves